gvwilson/thirdbit/src/fiction/makers-return/index.md

 "And there's another thing,"
 the captain continued.
-"We may have lost contact with Central, but we've picked up a comms beacon for the first time in what feels like forever.
+"We may have lost contact with Central, but we've picked up a landing beacon for the first time in what feels like forever.
 Here."

 He pushed his bowl aside and put an app on the table.